 The IUP Libraries will remain open to all students, with a number of changes to ensure health and safety regulations.
 Details about changes to library operations are posted to the IUP Libraries webpage.
 Java City will be closed.

-an appointment by phone at 724-357-2621 or by email at email@example.com.
-Students not able to teleconference via their own equipment can arrange to reserve a room within the Center to receive
+can schedule an appointment by phone at 724-357-2621 or by email at email@example.com.
+Students not able to teleconference via their own equipment can arrange to reserve a room within the Center

 all commuting students to campus to take advantage of this space as a home base while you are on campus during the school day.
 Bagged meals will be offered for lunch and dinner during the following days and times: Monday to Thursday 11:00 a.m. to